-MATH 1204 College Algebra - (F, S, SUM).
-An overview of the fundamental concepts of algebra.
-Topics include linear and quadratic equations and inequalities; the Cartesian plane and graphing using graphing utility functions, graphs and models; polynomial and rational functions; exponential and logarithmic functions; systems of equations, inequalities and matrices; and sequences and series.
+MATH 1204 College Algebra - (F, S).
+This course is an overview of the fundamental concepts of algebra with an emphasis on the study of functions.
+These functions include (but are not limited to)linear, quadratic, polynomial, square root, absolute value, rational, exponential, and logarithmic.
+Additional topics include equations and inequalities related to the function types, systems of equations and inequalities, matrices, and sequences and series.
+Technology will be used to supplement and enhance understanding.
 Computer assisted, WWW, or hybrid versions of this course may be offered in addition to the traditional format.
-Prerequisites: Intermediate Algebra (MATH 0103) with a C or better, or appropriate placement scores (See Placement Chart).
+Prerequisites: ACT 21 or equivalent COMPASS scores (See Placement Chart) or Intermediate Algebra (Math 0103 or Math 0114) with a grade of C or higher.